fjcero/deviget-reddit-reader/README.md

 ## Strategy

+### 1) General Strategy

-1) Will use `top-down` strategy to start creating components and logic.
+Will use `top-down` strategy to start creating components and logic.
 This will reduce the amount of opinionated code and will allow to extend the application in the next steps.

+### 2) API Connection

-2) First step is to connect to Reddit and get some information from the list of posts.
+First step is to connect to Reddit and get some information from the list of posts.
 To accomplish that will fetch data from Root component, `App` in this case.

 The URL to get this posts is `https://www.reddit.com/top.json`.
 I use Postman [2] to navigate requests and document APIs endpoints.